-The Employment Hub, based at Hull Central Library, is a one-stop shop for residents looking for employment in the manufacturing and engineering sectors and directly with Siemens Gamesa as part of its recruitment drive.
+The Employment Hub, based at Hull Central Library, is a one-stop shop for residents looking for employment across all sectors and directly with Siemens Gamesa as part of its recruitment drive.

-Run by Hull City Council, in partnership with Jobcentre Plus, the Hub is fully equipped with IT pods so jobseekers can become work ready, gain assistance to boost their CV’s and interview skills, search for employment opportunities, and apply for jobs online.
+Run by Hull City Council, in partnership with Jobcentre Plus, jobseekers can become work ready, gain assistance to boost their CV’s and interview skills, search for employment opportunities, and apply for jobs online.